joda01/imagec-doc/docs/intro/acknowledgements.md

 Additionally, the icons used in ImageC are exported as PNG for use in the docs.
 Most are original, but some are free icons from [icons8](https://icons8.de/).

+---

+Thanks to the team of the AG Meisner-Kober at the University of Salzburg who initiated the project from their own users and actively supported the realization and testing.